yujiyokoo/dreampresent/README.md

 [![#Developing your Dreamcast games with mruby - Yuji Yokoo (RubyConf AU 2020)](https://img.youtube.com/vi/ni-1x5Esa_o/0.jpg)](https://www.youtube.com/watch?v=ni-1x5Esa_o)

-The presentation content example can be found under `romdisk/` directory with images.

 ## Usage

 You can use `A` or `START` to move forward, and use `B` to go back to the previous page.